TriticeaeToolbox/breedbase.R/README.md

 ```

-#### Locations
+### Locations

-Locations are required to have latitude and longitude coordinates as well as their elevation.
+Locations are required to have latitude and longitude coordinates as well as their altitude/elevation.
 These can be added manually as parameters or geocoded using the
 [DataScienceToolkit](http://www.datasciencetoolkit.org/) API.